jasmine-glancy/Portfolio_Projects/JGL Pet Food Calculator v3/README.md

 #### Description:

 Welcome to the Pet Food Calculator!
 This is a Flask web application that allows you to input your pet's information and get recommended feeding amounts.
-In addition, it will even instruct you how much to feed if you are transitioning your dog or cat to a different diet!
+It will also provide specific recommendations based on your pet's life stage!

 When changing your pet from one food to another, it is important to do a slow transition over 5-14 days (the actual time depends on how sensitive your pet's stomach is, though generally, the transition period is 5-7 days).